TheRenegadeCoder/sample-programs-website/docs/projects/remove-all-whitespace/algol68/index.md

 tags:
 - algol68
 - remove-all-whitespace
-title: Remove All Whitespace in Algol68
+title: Remove All Whitespace in ALGOL 68
 ---

 <!--